zultron/autoclave_control/README.md

 Log into the BeagleBone, clone this repository, and `cd` into the repository directory.

-On the PocketBeagle, start the Goldibox control from the command line (load the overlay file for non-system installs):
+On the BeagleBone, start the Autoclave control from the command line (load the overlay file for non-system installs):

     # Install minimal apache and other config
     sudo make install MININSTALL=1
     # Start control
-    bin/goldibox -o
+    bin/autoclave -o

-The Goldibox should now be ready for control.
-Start the [MachinekitClient][qqvcp] and open the Goldibox app.
+The Autoclave should now be ready for control.
+Start the [MachinekitClient][qqvcp] and open the Autoclave app.

-Alternatively, run a Goldibox simulated control and GUI in a Docker container from the command line:
+Alternatively, run an Autoclave simulated control and GUI in a Docker container from the command line:

     # Start the container